Internationalist solidarity with the Peoples of Colombia

 The Ombudsman’s Office and the Office of the Attorney General of the Nation to:

 - Uphold their independence in the exercise of their oversight duties in the face of abuses in the use of force by the authorities, including reporting in detail the excesses and human rights violations perpetrated by the military and police forces.

 - Raise its voice of condemnation, expose and denounce the violations of human rights, and closely monitor the unfolding of these events.

-This statement was first published by CENSAT/Friends of the Earth Colombia on 5 May 2021
+This statement of solidarity with the Peoples of Colombia was first published by CENSAT on 5 May 2021